Tutorial

 deploy liveview render

 Sooner or later there comes a time when you want to deploy your Phoenix application.
-Render is a great PAAS service that offer easy deplyment for a great value.
-I have prepared both the Phoenix Boilerplate and the SAAS Starter Kit to make this deplyment as easy as possible.
+Render is a great PaaS service that offers easy deployment for a great value.
+I have prepared both the Phoenix Boilerplate and the SaaS Starter Kit to make this deployment as easy as possible.
 This also works with Phoenix LiveView and Esbuild as well as Tailwind.

-They already have a deply guide on their docs section but it is for an older version of Phoenix and it doesnt use Ecto and Postgres.
+They already have a deploy guide on their docs section but it is for an older version of Phoenix and it doesn’t use Ecto and Postgres.

 Step 1 - Prepare your Phoenix app

-In the root of my app, I need to create a build file.
+In the root of my app, I need to create a build.sh file.
 Render will use this file when doing the deploy.

-NOTE - Replace tutorial with your app name.
+NOTE - Replace my_app with your app name.

-I need to make the script is executable to be able to run it:
+I need to make sure the script is executable to be able to run it:

 chmod a+x build.sh

-Also, as you can see above in the script, there is a function call here.
-Release.migrate .
-This module takes care on running the migrations on every deploy.
+Also, as you can see above in the script, there is a function call here: Release.migrate.
+This module takes care of running the migrations on every deploy.
 That module looks like this:

 end